abikesa/ai/README.md

    - But its `usability` (i.e., voicings reflect limits of our fingers, hands, and ears)
    - Sam Altman believes ChatGPT is such as thing: at [5:55](https://www.youtube.com/watch?v=L_Guz73e6fw)/2:23:56
    - [RLHF](https://en.wikipedia.org/wiki/Reinforcement_learning_from_human_feedback): doesn't require much data, but its the juice that made ChatGPT as we know it today
+   - Also note that the process shouldn't be a blackbox
+   - Transparancy of AI and how it works is key in its future success
+   - But this also means literacy in datascience and AI
+   - You can't have `transparency` & `illetracy` at the same time

 6. Pocket: Change